Aitslab/nlp_2021_alexander_petter/README.md

 **[BioBERT-Base fine-tuned ONNX-model with vocabulary](https://drive.google.com/drive/folders/1neThCq4MqFPd0133WDDC4MYUycE84fT7?usp=sharing)** - fine-tuned on BC5CDR-chem dataset

 ### Running the pipeline
-Make input and output folders.
-Place the input files for the CORD loader or the downloader into the input folder.
+Make the following folders in your main directory: input, output, biobert_onnx.
+Place the input files for the CORD loader or the downloader into the input folder and the biobert model and vocab in the biobert_onnx folder.

 Edit the `config.json` file:
 1. un-ignore the steps you want to run by setting them to `false`.
-2. Define the input and output json files (folders you created above).
-2. If you use the ner part define the paths to the BioBERT model and vocab file Here's a nice little chart to help you understand (A-H are file names).
+2. Check that you have the correct paths to your input, output and biobert_onnx folder

+Here's a nice little chart to help you understand (A-H are file names).